Quick Tips

 Learn how to read construction blueprints.

-Learning how to read construction plans is a skill every builder should have, since the blueprints contain information necessary to perform various duties on site.
+Learning how to read construction plans is a skill every builder should have since the blueprints contain information necessary to perform various duties on site.

-In fact, a site worker who does not know how to read construction plans should be relieved of his duties until he learns how to decode the building drawings.
+A site worker who does not know how to read construction plans should be relieved of his duties until he learns how to decode the building drawings.

 Here are important details of construction blueprints: